 1. Bench and/or clamps

 First and foremost you will need to be able to secure your skis to a solid bench or table in some way.
 A custom built ski bench is ideal however you may not have the budget or space for such a thing.
-One cheap and effective solution would be a Black and Decker workmate.
+One cheap and effective solution would be a Foldable work bench.
 You might even have one at home already.